TM1637 4-Digit 7 Segment Display Module with Raspberry Pi Pico

 Features

-• The device is compatible with Raspberry Pi Pico board with the use of a single library.
+• Compatible with the Raspberry Pi Pico board using the MicroPython TM1637 library.

 Pinout

-The TM1637 display is popular because of its small number of control pins.
-Out of these 4 pins, two of them are power pins and the rest two pins control the display value on the module.
+The TM1637 display module is popular because of its minimal number of control pins.
+Out of the four pins available, two are power pins and two are data communication pins.

 TM1637 4 Digit 7 Segment Display Module Pin out